Our Treatment Philosophy

 - Evidence-based success

-PRIDE Institute has been the leader in providing treatment for the LGBT community for 25 years.
+PRIDE Institute has been providing treatment for the LGBT community for 25 years.

 PRIDE Institute opened its doors in 1986 as the nation’s first treatment center dedicated to providing services for the gay, lesbian, bisexual, and transgender community.
 Since then, PRIDE has graduated more than 14,000 graduates hailing from every state in the country and even some from Canada.